Kathleen Kennedy Talks About Star Wars And The End Of The Skywalker Saga

 All Things Skywalker And Kathleen Kennedy’s Long Road

 A massively successful trilogy cannot be done justice unless properly thought out before beginning.
-Kathleen Kennedy spoke in an interview with Gizmodo about the process behind the new trilogy, and The Force Awakens specifically.
+In an interview with Gizmodo, Kathleen Kennedy spoke about the process behind the new Star Wars trilogy, and The Force Awakens specifically.
 According to Kennedy, there was a lot of research and conversation going on.
 It was important to understand the “mythology” that Lucas himself had created while wanting to go down a new road.
 While their deepest respects to Lucas’ work is given, it was also important to give directors like J.J.
 Abrams and Rian Johnson, both self-proclaimed superfans, a chance to do their thing and make it their own.

 The Future of Kathleen Kennedy, the Skywalker Saga, and The End Of An Era